 How should the OEB implement the approved 2024 rates relevant to this proceeding if they cannot be implemented on or before January 1, 2024?

-Phase 2 – Post 2024 Issues (Parties agreed to change title)
+Phase 2 (Parties agreed to change title)

 Storage

 Should the cap on cost-based storage service for in-franchise customers established in the NGEIR decision remain at 199.4 PJ?
 (Disputed: Enbridge Gas proposed to delete this issue, intervenors did not agree)